danpilch/easy-kubeadm/README.md

 ### Vagrant usage

+You may need to change the brige interface in `tests/Vagrantfile` from `bridge: "wlp2s0"` to whatever is suitable for your environment.

-cd tests && vagrant up
+`cd tests && vagrant up`